 PERFECT TIMING: DECLARATION of OPENNESS ON ANIMAL RESEARCH

 In 2012 over forty bioscience organisations and universities in the UK signed a "Declaration on Openness on Animal Research", committed to be more open and transparent with the public about animal use thus: 'Confidence in our research rests on the scientific community embracing an open approach and taking part in an on-going conversation about why and how animals are used in research and the benefits of this.
 We need to continue to develop open dialogue between the research community and the public.'
 EDM 22 cites this Declaration on Openness and we believe that if it is authentic, animal experimenters will welcome this chance to participate in public scientific debates to present and defend their continued use of laboratory animals.

 CLARITY!
 Science not Ethics

-PLEASE JOIN OUR GROWING ALLIANCE FOR SCIENCE!
-And sign our petition that calls for scientists, who experiment on animals, to be held to public, scientific accountability.
-Thank you.
+PLEASE JOIN OUR GROWING ALLIANCE FOR SCIENCE; sign and share this petition that supports 83 MPs who are now calling for scientists, who experiment on animals, to be held to thorough public, scientific account.

-Patients, Families and Friends for Science-Based Medicine; NO to Animal Experiments (comprising the campaigns Save the Harlan Beagles, Oppose B and K Universal and Lab Beagle 1030 ) posting under their flagship, the science-based Parliamentary campaign For Life On Earth
+NO to Animal Experiments (comprising the campaigns Oppose B & K Universal, Lab Beagle 1030 and Save the Harlan Beagles) and Animal Justice Project, posting under their flagship, the science-based campaign For Life On Earth.

 To read the petition's letter, please scroll down below the following list of its recipients: